ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 image: assets/images/kubernetes.png
 featured: true
 hidden: false
-date: 2019-03-15 11:25:00 -0500
+date: 2019-03-15 12:30:00 -0500
 ---

-Kubernetes has gained a lot of popularity recently in the industry and a lot of people are considering using it in production.
-Before you consider using Kubernetes, you need to understand what your use-case is so you can determine if Kubernetes is a good fit for your organization.
+Kubernetes has gained a lot of popularity in the industry recently and a lot of people are considering using it in production.
+Before you consider using Kubernetes, you need to understand what your use case is so you can determine if Kubernetes is a good fit for your organization.

-While I am a fan of Kubernetes and the problems it solves but I don’t think most companies have a proper use-case for using it.
+While I am a fan of Kubernetes and the problems it solves but I don’t think most companies have a proper use case for using it.
 If you’re able to keep things as simple as possible, I would recommend doing that instead of introducing a complex system.

 ## Why should you avoid Kubernetes?